basp/hellmoo/README.md

 lua hum:loadall()
 ```

-Or load individual modules by name:
+Or load individual modules by name using the `load` function:
 ```
 lua hum:load("gag")
 ```